Tools4everBV/HelloID-Conn-SA-Full-AFAS-Nedap-CSV-Modify-Teams-Rule/README.md

 This delegated form task will modify the selected rule to the configured mapping file.
 Effectively it deletes the selected rule and adds a new rule.

 ## Getting help
-_If you need help, feel free to ask questions_
+If you need help, feel free to ask questions on our [forum](https://forum.helloid.com/forum/helloid-connectors/service-automation/563-helloid-sa-nedap-modify-employeerange-mapping)

 ## HelloID Docs
 The official HelloID documentation can be found at: https://docs.helloid.com/